Neuchâtel: Geography

 Before the 2021 merger of municipalities, Neuchâtel had an area, As of 2009, of 18.1 km2.
 Of this area, 1.84 km2 or 10.2% was used for agricultural purposes, while 9.74 km2 or 53.8% was forested.
 Of the rest of the land, 6.42 km2 or 35.5% was settled (buildings or roads), 0.03 km2 or 0.2% was either rivers or lakes and 0.02 km2 or 0.1% was unproductive land.

 Of the built up area, industrial buildings made up 2.2% of the total area while housing and buildings made up 18.0% and transportation infrastructure made up 10.1%. while parks, green belts and sports fields made up 4.3%.
 Out of the forested land, 51.8% of the total land area was heavily forested and 2.0% is covered with orchards or small clusters of trees.
 Of the agricultural land, 1.4% was used for growing crops and 8.0% was pastures.
 All the water in the municipality is in lakes.

 The city is located on the northwestern shore of Lake Neuchâtel, a few kilometers east of Peseux and west of Saint-Blaise.
 Above Neuchâtel, roads and train tracks rise steeply into the folds and ridges of the Jura range—known within the canton as the Montagnes neuchâteloises.
 Like the continuation of the mountains on either side, this is wild and hilly country, not exactly mountainous compared with the high Alps further south but still characterized by remote, windswept settlements and deep, rugged valleys.
 It is also the heartland of the celebrated Swiss watchmaking industry, centered on the once-famous towns of La Chaux-de-Fonds and Le Locle, which both rely heavily on their horological past to draw in visitors.
-The river Doubs marks for a part the border with France, set down in a gorge and forming along its path an impressive waterfall, the Saut du Doubs, and lake, the Lac des Brenets.
+The river Doubs marks for a part the border with France, set down in a gorge and forming along its path a waterfall, the Saut du Doubs, and lake, the Lac des Brenets.

 The municipality was the capital of Neuchâtel District, until the district level of administration was eliminated on 1 January 2018.